marciof/Eon/specification/Specification.md

 ## Function ##

-A function is a sequence composed of a function followed by zero or more expression arguments.
+A function is a sequence composed of a function followed by zero or more values, the arguments.
 It extends the *List* type.

 Calling a function creates a new scope composed of closure variables and deferred argument key/value pairs, and then evaluates it in the new scope returning the result.